-School sites have now completed registrations for Transitional Kindergarten and Kindergarten for the 2017-2018 school year.
-If you have not registered your child, please contact your school of residence.
+School sites are now taking appointments for Transitional Kindergarten and Kindergarten registration for the 2018-2019 school year.
+If you have not yet made an appointment, please contact your school of residence.

 The following will be needed at the time of registration:

-5. Doctor's Physical Exam Report is recommended but not mandatory until First Grade.
+- Doctor's Physical Exam Report is recommended but not mandatory until first grade.

 WHAT IS TRANSITIONAL KINDERGARTEN?